El-Mundo/Soundshop/README.md

 Update v.1.0.2(13/12/2021): Added motion blur and radial blur based on JH Labs.

 Update v.1.0.4(13/12/2021): Added filter switch to determine whether the samples should be squared.

+Update v.1.0.5(13/12/2021): Fixed a BUG that the program cannot exit properly when recording wav stream.